Tag: framily

 2) Why do envy and selfish ambition create disorder?

-KD) Supplication is a that means for something.
+KD) Supplication is a word that means ask for something.
 Why is that last in the order of Adoration, Confession, Thanksgiving, and Supplication?

 • Through the Hurt